-Whilst we have had no modern slavery issues reported to date, we are committed to regularly reviewing our procedures and seek to continually improve our practices to prevent modern slavery and human trafficking.
+Whilst we have had no modern slavery issues reported to date, we continue to enforce our current procedures and working practices designed to tackle modern slavery and human trafficking.
+We are committed to regularly reviewing our procedures and seek continuous improvement of our practices to prevent modern slavery and human trafficking.